aminagr/MyInventory/README.md

 - **Employee Management**: Manage employees by creating, searching, editing, and deleting employee information for better team coordination.
 - **Order Management**: Create, confirm, or reject orders seamlessly within the application.
 Orders can be added manually by the admin through the application or by the client by making an order online through the integrated website.
 - **Stock Management**: Monitor low stock and out-of-stock products to ensure timely replenishment.
-- **Financial Insights**: Calculate and display total gains, net gains, and other financial metrics to assess business performance.
+- **Financial Insights**: Calculate and display total gains and net gains to assess business performance.
 - **E-commerce Integration**: Connect with an e-commerce website to enable online product browsing, ordering, and purchasing by clients.